-The best way to apply for admission is on the Web at www. hfcc.edu/apply.
-The only exception is Dual Enrollment or Advancement Plus students, who must complete a paper application and obtain the appropriate signatures from high school personnel.
+The best way to apply for admission is on the Web at www.hfcc.edu/apply.
+The only exceptions are Dual Enrollment or Advancement Plus students, who must complete a paper application and obtain the appropriate signatures from high school personnel.

-Paper applications can be obtained by calling the HFCC Welcome Center at 1-800-585-HFCC, or e-mailing enroll@ hfcc.edu.
+Paper applications can be obtained by calling the HFCC Welcome Center at 1-800-585-HFCC, or e-mailing enroll@hfcc.edu.

-Note: A nondegree student must be a high school graduate or have a General Equivalency Diploma (GED).
+Note: A non-degree-seeking student must be a high school graduate or have a General Educational Development certificate (GED).
 To take classes, students must meet all course prerequisites listed in the HFCC catalog.
 Some classes may require placement testing.
 Graduates of foreign educational institutions must meet English language proficiency standards.